dpc-sdp/ripple/docs/content/design-system/5.components/table-data.md

 ---
-title: Table data
+title: Table
-description: Display complex data in a table with optional expandable rows.
+description: Tables make it easier for users to scan and compare data and content.
 layout: page
 label: Core
 links: